Skip to main content

 The Australian Army is a professional, values-based organisation committed to excellence in warfighting and service to the nation.
 However, like many modern institutions, it faces increasing administrative demands that can detract from its core mission.
 Excessive bureaucracy, duplicated reporting, and inefficient processes can erode time, morale, and operational effectiveness.

-As the Australian Army undergoes rapid and integrated transformation in response to evolving geostrategic challenges, we are calling for innovative and constructive ideas to contribute to this change as part of the latest Short Thoughts Competition.
+As the Australian Army undergoes rapid and integrated transformation in response to evolving geostrategic challenges, we called for innovative and constructive ideas to contribute to this change as part of the latest Short Thoughts Competition.
 This competition supports Project RUTHLESS—Reducing Unnecessary Tasks to Help Lethality, Efficiency & Strategic Success—which aims to streamline bureaucracy, empower decision-making, and enhance readiness across all levels of command.
 Inspired by similar initiatives in the US and UK, Project RUTHLESS is central to the Australian Army’s transformation and warfighting focus.

 How can the Australian Army reduce unnecessary red tape and administrative burden to better enable its people and enhance operational effectiveness?